liutianming123/NLP_Group_Project/README.md

-This project implements a personalized AI chatbot that uses the DeepSeek API for language generation and the Cognio server for persistent, long-term memory.
+This project implements a personalized AI chatbot that uses the DeepSeek API for language generation and the memory server for persistent, long-term memory.
 This allows the chatbot to remember user-specific information (like your name or preferences) across separate conversations.

 This system consists of two main components:

-1. **The Cognio Server (`src/server.py`)**: A backend service that stores and retrieves memories from a database.
+1. **The memory Server (`src/server.py`)**: A backend service that stores and retrieves memories from a database.
-2. **The Chatbot Client (`main.py`)**: An interactive command-line interface that connects to DeepSeek and the Cognio Server.
+2. **The Chatbot Client (`main.py`)**: An interactive command-line interface that connects to DeepSeek and the memory server.